jpdh9881/jpdh9881/README.md

 ## Bio

 - 👋 Hi, I’m @jpdh9881 (Joseph)
-- 👀 I’m interested in... clean code, honest feedback, art, music, film, literature, meditation.
+- 👀 I’m interested in... art, music, film, literature, meditation.

 <!---
 jpdh9881/jpdh9881 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.